ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/arrays-lists-lesson/README.md

 }
 ```

-> Check: When the for loop executes, how does it access each value in the list?

 Notice how the LinkedList can be read using a standard `for` loop.
 While it may look like a LinkedList is indexed (like an array), it is actually _iterated_ using its size (remember the small LinkedList implementation above).
 That means that, unlike an array, you cannot go directly to a specified element.
 Instead, you must iterate through the list until you reach the desired location.
 This may not seem like a lot of effort, but it is something to consider if you start working with large amounts of data.
 So how do we have a collection of undetermined size that is also indexed?
 For that, we use an ArrayList.

-> Check: Ask the students to take a minute and come up with an example where we would use a LinkedList (1 mins).
-Have students share out.

 ## Introduction: Array Lists (10 mins)